-When reading this blog entry, I hope no reader will lose sight of the essential fact: that living with anorexia is not really living, and that life is immeasurably richer once anorexia has been rejected.
-There are as many different degrees of ‘recovery' as there are former anorexics, and at any point I think it's legitimate to say: ‘This far is enough.
+When reading this blog entry, I hope you will not lose sight of one fact that to me seems essential: that living with anorexia is not really living, and that life is immeasurably richer once anorexia has been rejected.
+There are as many different degrees and varieties of ‘recovery' as there are people who used to be ill, and at any point I think it's legitimate to say: ‘This far is enough.
 I haven't the strength - or simply the inclination - to take this process any further.'
-I'd like here to thank my partner, David, for inspiring me to take my process of recovery a little further - and encouraging me to write about my plan to do so.
+But choosing to stay put in not-quite-complete recovery is a choice: it is not one you have to make.
+I'd like here to thank my partner, David, for inspiring me to take my process of recovery a little further - and for encouraging me to write about my plan to do so.

 So here, if you like, is my mission statement for leaving anorexia a little further behind.